Double Trouble Studio

 Prevention is an essential aspect of crisis PR.
 While not all crises can be avoided, many can be mitigated through proactive planning.

 Regular audits and evaluations also help identify vulnerabilities.
-Addressing these issues before they escalate reduces risk.

 Prevention is not about eliminating all challenges.